skillpub/collaboration/README.md

 # Quickstart

-The Skillpub is distributed as a **Python package** on the Python Package Index (PyPI) and hosted on your mashine.
+The Skillpub is distributed as a **Python package** on the Python Package Index (PyPI) and hosted on your machine.
 The requarements are
   - Linux OS (CentOS, Ubuntu, Debian, ... ) or macOS
   - Python **3.6** and above with pip